Anuloma Viloma Pranayama with Suspension, Purify the Nadis

 Anuloma - Viloma Pranayama is also known as Suryabhedana Pranayama or Alternate breathing technique.
 The breathing pattern here alternates between the Pingala Nadi

 ( beginning at the right nostril) and Ida Nadi ( beginning at the left Nostril), both being oppositely charged in terms of energy ( Prana) ions.
-Inhalation and exhalation are altered between these two energy channels which direct the resultant harmonized energy through the spinal cord ( Sushumna Nadi) producing the calming effect on the Mind.
+Inhalation and exhalation are altered between these two energy channels which direct the resultant harmonized energy through the vertically held spinal cord ( Sushumna Nadi) producing the calming effect on the Mind.
 One must diligently follow the general rules of doing pranayama in the correct way in order to benefit the maximum from the same.

 Sit in any meditative posture of your choice.
 Open your right palm, keeping the thumb and the middle finger straight, fold the remaining three fingers towards the center of the palm.
 Use the thumb for blocking the right nostril and the little finger for blocking the left nostril as per the procedure described below.